davesantos/davesantos-2019/_projects/dominic-santos.md

   - /assets/screen_dom_3.png
 year: 2014
 ---
 I've been managing Dominic's online presence since—I don't know, forever?
-Getting content across an audience is an important part of having a website, but to design a system for a content creator's to organize their material themselves is also a huge part when building one.
-To allow that I built the website using Wordpress and incorporated custom post-types to organize photos albums and video projects.
+Getting content across an audience is an important part of having a website, but designing a system for a content creator to organize their material themselves is also a huge part aswell.
+To fully allow that I built the website using Wordpress and incorporated custom post-types to organize photos albums and video projects.

 ###View Project
 [dominicsantos.com](http://dominicsantos.com)